Institution code: H12

 All agriculture students share a common first year, studying the same modules; this allows students to change course during the first year.
 The first year of the course provides a general introduction to agriculture in terms of animal and crop production, underpinning biological and environmental science, an introduction to farm business management and marketing, and agricultural mechanisation.
 In the second year of the course you start to specialise in the area of farm business management, studying areas such as farm business management and economics, farm business operation and planning, and market and supply chain considerations, whilst continuing to study more general aspects of agriculture such as animal and crop production science, grass and forage production, and waste management.
 In the final year of the course the specialisation in farm business management continues, studying areas such as farm business planning and strategy, business diversification, people management and a research project focused on farm business management.
 In the final year you continue to study crop and animal production alongside farm business modules.

 The course involves a combination of lectures, tutorials and laboratory sessions, together with practical classes on the University farm designed to demonstrate principles in practice and the application of scientific, technological and business principles to commercial agricultural and food production.
-In addition, the University has extensive links with other agricultural and food related businesses, and external visits and outside speakers are integrated into the programme.
+In addition, the University has extensive links with other agricultural and food related businesses, and external visits and outside speakers are integrated into the programme where appropriate.
 Throughout the course students are expected to apply the skills acquired to solve real-life problems, such that on completion they are able to demonstrate both academic ability and commercial application, which is a combination highly valued by employers.
 The proportion of independent study increases as the course progresses, particularly in the final year where students have the opportunity to undertake a dissertation in a subject area of their choice.

 * During the Covid-19 Pandemic the University is delivering blended learning.
 Government guidance is being constantly reviewed to establish the learning events which can be delivered face to face.
 Please refer to our frequently asked questions for further details.